-I can't believe that slow cooker pulled pork has eluded me until now.
+I can't believe that Slow Cooker Pulled Pork has eluded me until now.
 A colleague recently asked me for advice on cooking pulled pork and I had to admit I'd never actually made it.
-Ever.
 Now I am wishing I had this gem in my repertoire years ago.
-It’s only 10 Weight Watchers Smart points!

 This shredded pork recipe really is the perfect cold winter meal or summer meal for a hot day and is always great for a small, casual gathering or even when you need to feed a bigger crowd.
 It's one of those meals that is easy enough to throw together, but tastes like you went to a lot more trouble than you actually did.
 And how can you not love that?!

 I love that you can prep the pork shoulder in a slow cooker the night before and come home to the delicious aroma of a tasty meal!
 I add everything to the crockpot the night before, stick it in the fridge, then turn it on before I leave the next morning.

 - I added liquid smoke to my version (which you can get at just about any grocery store) and a quick broccoli slaw.

 - Pile it high on buns and garnish it with some tamed Jalapenos or sliced Pepperoncini (affiliate links) for even more zing (if that's your thing) and add some cilantro to give it a welcome freshness!

 - Note that when you're looking for pork shoulder blade roast at the grocery store, it goes by several names, including picnic roast, Boston butt, blade roast, pork butt and simply pork shoulder.